Sections in this page

 SA personal mobile devices ban in long day care and preschools

-The State Government has announced a ban on the use of personal mobile devices in early years services to strengthen safety and better protect young children.
+From 1 September 2025, personal mobile devices are banned in early years services to strengthen safety and better protect young children.

-All South Australian long day care and preschool services will be required to implement a policy and procedure addressing the use of personal mobile devices and ensure this is in line with the National Model Code.
+All South Australian long day care and preschool services are required to implement a policy and procedure addressing the use of personal mobile devices and ensure this is in line with the National Model Code.

-The services will be required to provide assurance and a copy of these documents to the Education Standards Board (ESB) by 26 September 2025.
+The services are asked to provide assurance and a copy of these documents to the Education Standards Board (ESB) by 26 September 2025.

 Next steps